Danbury, Texas

 Danbury is a city in Brazoria County, Texas, United States.
 It is located northeast of Angleton along the Union Pacific Railroad and County Road 171.
 The city boasts its own school district.
-The population was 1,671 at the 2020 census.
+Its population was 1,671 at the 2020 census.

 Geography

 Danbury is located northeast of the center of Brazoria County, next to Flores Bayou.
 It is 7 mi northeast of Angleton, the county seat.
 According to the United States Census Bureau, Danbury has a total area of 2.5 km2, all land.

-In 2006, the average elevation was 21.4 ft above mean sea level (MSL), which reflects a 0.168 in negative deviation compared to a 1998 study.
+In 2006, the average elevation was 21.4 ft above mean sea level, which reflects a 0.168 in negative deviation compared to a 1998 study.
 This decrease is believed to be caused by the extraction of groundwater (9% of total declination), the extraction of petroleum products (88% of total declination) with a probable calculated seasonal difference in soil moisture accounting for the remainder.
-At the present rate of change, Danbury will lose approximately 2.18 in of elevation per 100 years, which is a rate 42 times faster than similarly situated areas.
+At the present rate of change, Danbury will lose about 2.18 in of elevation per 100 years, which is a rate 42 times faster than similarly situated areas.